mbtestorg2022/ocw-www/content/pages/gene-sprouse.md

 title: Gene Sprouse
 uid: 04779b02-0f0c-45d7-806e-ac653fc4f63a
 ---
-*As an alumnus, I'm proud to support OCW's effort, and help it to flourish.*
+> *"As an alumnus, I'm proud to support OCW's effort, and help it to flourish."*

 *— Gene Sprouse*